kickscondor/fraidycat/README.md

 ## Installation

 Presently I really only encourage use of Fraidycat as a web extension for Firefox and Chrome.
 (I also use it with Vivaldi - works great.)
-Beaker still needs to release some fixes I have submitted - only then I will feel okay promoting it on the Dat network.
+The Electron app works, but lacks support for syncing between machines, which is rather crucial.
+I also have a proof-of-concept Dat website - but Beaker still needs to release some fixes I have submitted - only then I will feel okay promoting it on the Dat network.

-I will begin releasing public builds on November 4th, 2019.

 ### Firefox / Chrome Web Extension